DogFoodAdvisor is reader supported See how

 Our Verdict

-Please note: This recipe is a vegetarian food so is currently unrated.
+You will notice that one of the recipes is a vegetarian food so is unrated.
 This is because our review methodology favors dog foods rich in meat, and judging a plant-based diet against this criteria would always give a low rating.
 Studies of plant-based diets for dogs are showing some great results, as well as providing preferable options for many dogs with allergies or those wanting to choose more environmentally sustainable options.

 Estimated Dry Matter Nutrient Content